Fly Identification & Prevention

 Flies are common invaders of both homes and businesses in Texas.
 Flies belong to the insect order Diptera, which means "two wings".
 Flies have two wings (1 pair) while most other adult insects have four wings (2 pairs).
 Flies are prolific breeders, and if the conditions are right, can become problematic for any home or business owner.

-Some of the most common species of flies living in the Houston, Dallas, and Fort Worth areas of Texas are house flies, drain flies, and fruit flies.
+Some of the most common species of flies living in the Houston, Dallas, and Fort Worth areas of Texas are drain flies, fruit flies, and house flies.

 Drain flies are a small species of fly.
 They are gray to dark gray in color, and their bodies and wings are covered in fuzzy hairs.
 Drain flies are poor fliers and have a short, frenzied flight path.
 Their worm-like larvae are whitish in color and legless.